“How to get Adsense approval for a new blog?” is a common question every new blogger has on their mind.

-You are serving as a platform where Google’s paid ads are served to customers and Google wants quality out of this partnership.
+You are serving as a platform where Advertiser’s paid ads are served to potential customers and Google no doubt wants quality out of this partnership.

-This means that the article and content you produce should provide helpful information to visitors.
+This means that the article and content you produce should provide helpful information and be relevant to visitors.

-I would emphasize here on original content, that you present in a simple and easy to understand manner.
+I would emphasize here on original content, that you present in a simple and easy to understand language.
 The link below contains comprehensive policies for publishers.